-- Unconjugated estriol (uE3): uE3 is made by both the baby's liver and the placenta.
+- Inhibin-A: Inhibin-A comes from the placenta.
+Levels of this hormone in mom's blood remain relatively constant through weeks 15-18 of the pregnancy.
+Pregnancies with Down syndrome tend to have higher than average levels of inhibin-A, while pregnancies with trisomy 18 tend to have lower levels of inhibin-A. - Unconjugated estriol (uE3): uE3 is made by both the baby's liver and the placenta.
 Levels of this hormone rise throughout the pregnancy.
-Babies with Down syndrome or trisomy 18 tend to have lower levels of uE3. - Human chorionic gonadotropin (hCG): hCG is hormone that is also produced by the placenta and crosses over into mom's blood stream. hCG tends to be higher in pregnancies with Down syndrome and lower in pregnancies with trisomy 18. - Alpha-fetoprotein (AFP): AFP is a protein produced in the baby's liver during the second trimester of pregnancy.
+Pregnancies with Down syndrome or trisomy 18 tend to have lower levels of uE3. - Alpha-fetoprotein (AFP): AFP is a protein produced in the baby's liver during the second trimester of pregnancy.
 The levels of AFP generally increase the further into the pregnancy you are.
 AFP levels tend to be higher when the baby has an open neural tube defect (ONTD), such as spina bifida.
 With ONTDs, there is an opening in the skin and AFP has another 'escape route' out.
 AFP levels tend to be lower in pregnancies that have Down syndrome or trisomy 18.